sharat87/sharats.me/content/posts/2021-12-24-time-is-different-every-time.md

 Part of the problem is, developers, just like artists, often are never done.
 There's always a small finishing touch that can be done.

-The trick is recognize, and even assume, that you'll be the only user ever of this shortcut.
+The trick is to recognize, and even assume, that you'll be the only user ever of this shortcut.
 If it works for you, without too many brain cycles, in a critical situation, you're done.
 Move on.

 So, what do I automate?
 I've written about my automations and workflows quite a bit in the past: